insin/nwb/README.md

   -v, --version  print nwb's version

 Project creation commands:
-  new react-app <name>        create a React app new react-component <name>  create a React component module with a demo app new web-app <name>          create a web app new web-module <name>       create a web module
+  init <project-type> [name]
+    initialise a project in the current directory

+  new <project-type> <name>
+    create a project in a new directory

-                                -f, --force  force creation, no questions
-                                -g, --global global variable for npm UMD build --no-jsnext  disable npm ES6 modules build
+  -f, --force   force project creation, don't ask questions -g, --global  global variable name to export in the UMD build --no-jsnext   disable npm ES6 modules build
   --no-umd      disable npm UMD module build

+  Project types:
+    react-app        a React app
+    react-component  a React component module with a demo app web-app          a plain JavaScript app
+    web-module       a plain JavaScript module

 Development commands:
+  build
-  build          clean and build clean          delete build test           run tests
+    clean and build the project

-                   --coverage  create code coverage report
+  clean
+    delete built resources

+  serve
-                   --server    keep running tests on every change serve          serve an app, or a component's demo app, with hot reloading --fallback  serve the index page from any path --info      show webpack module info
+    serve an app, or a component's demo app, with hot reloading --fallback  serve the index page from any path --info      show webpack module info
-                   --port      port to run the dev server on [3000] --reload    auto-reload the page if hot reloading fails
+    --port      port to run the dev server on (default: 3000) --reload    auto reload the page if hot reloading fails

+  test
+    run unit tests
+    --coverage  create a code coverage report
+    --server    keep running tests on every change
 ```

 ## MIT Licensed